-Notes to the Accounts for the year ended 31 March 2012
+Notes to the Accounts

 1. Statement of accounting policies

 There are no standards and interpretations in issue, but not yet adopted, that the Trustees anticipate will have a material effect on the reported income and net assets of NHMF or its Lottery distribution activities.